brendanporter/goled/README.md

 # goled
 Raspberry Pi LED Matrix Controller

+Controls one of these https://www.adafruit.com/product/420 with one of these https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/ using a web application written in Go.

 This project has a dependency on the C library from https://github.com/hzeller/rpi-rgb-led-matrix

 As well as the Go binding to that C library here: https://github.com/mcuadros/go-rpi-rgb-led-matrix